-- Mother Teresa Primary, Westmead, which opened in 2012, was audited in mid 2012 to ensure that it met the Board of Studies also conducted an inspection of this audit, to check system processes for opening of new schools in June - school met compliance requirements in 4 areas and to validate the - conducted 4 spot check audits at 2 primary and 2 secondary schools - Diocesan schools continued operating at a generally good standard
+- Mother Teresa Primary, Westmead, which opened in 2012, was audited in mid 2012 to ensure that it met the Board of Studies (BoS) requirements for initial registration as a new school.
+BoS also conducted an inspection of this audit, to check system processes for opening of new schools in June - BOS conducted a partial audit of a primary school to ensure that the school met compliance requirements in 4 areas and to validate the system processes for the management of compliance. - the system mirrored the BOS random partial audit processes and conducted 4 spot check audits at 2 primary and 2 secondary schools with each school audited in 4 areas - the system will continue to build this process throughout 2013 - the 2012 School Internal Audit program was completed on schedule with 78 scheduled school audits completed demonstrating that in relation to financial and administrative management Parramatt Diocesan schools continued operating at a generally good standard